Rank conditions and amenability for rings associated to graphs: Introduction

 The strong rank condition is the dual of the rank condition; that is, a ring $R$ satisfies the \emph{strong rank condition} if, for any positive integer $n$, there fails to exist a right $R$-module monomorphism $R^{n+1}\to R^n$.
 An equivalent formulation is that there is no finitely generated right $R$-module that contains an infinite linearly independent set.
 It is easy to see that, as indicated by the names, the strong rank condition implies the rank condition.
 But the converse does not hold: every free ring, for instance, satisfies the rank condition but not the strong rank condition.

 If $E$ is a directed graph with a finite set $E^0$ of vertices, then we let $RE$ denote the path ring associated to $E$ over the ring $R$.
 This is the ring consisting of all $R$-linear combinations of paths of finite length, where the product of two paths is formed by concatenation, if that is possible, and defined to be zero otherwise.
 Our first result, Theorem 1, describes the graphs and coefficient rings that give rise to path rings that fulfill the strong rank condition.
-In the statement, we refer to a specific quasiordering on $E^0$ as well as to the notions of a hereditary subset of $E^0$ and an \emph{exclusive} cycle, which is one that fails to share any vertices with any other distinct cycle.
+In the statement, we refer to a specific quasiordering on $E^0$ as well as to the notions of a hereditary subset of $E^0$ and an \emph{exclusive} cycle, which is one that can only share a vertex with a cycle possessing the same set of edges.
 The quasiordering is defined by $v\geq w$ if there is a path from $v$ to $w$.
 Moreover, a subset $X$ of $E^0$ is \emph{hereditary} if $v\in X$ whenever there is a vertex $x\in X$ such that $x\geq v$.
 The quasiordering on vertices induces one on cycles, and cycles that are maximal with respect to this quasiordering play a prominent role in Theorem 1 and throughout the paper.

 \begin{thm1} Let $R$ be a ring and E a directed graph with finitely many vertices.
 Let $X$ be the smallest hereditary subset of $E^0$ that contains all the vertices of all the cycles of $E$.
 Then the statements (i), (ii), and (iii) below are equivalent. \begin{enumerate*} \item $RE$ satisfies the strong rank condition. \item $R$ satisfies the strong rank condition, and there is no right $RE$-module monomorphism $\left (RE\right )^2\to RE$. \item $R$ satisfies the strong rank condition, and at least one of the assertions (1) or (2) holds: \begin{enumeratenum} \item $X\neq E^0$; \item $E$ contains an exclusive maximal cycle. \end{enumeratenum} \end{enumerate*} \end{thm1}